bball07/User-Guides/React User Guide.md

 ## What is React?

 **React** created by **Facebook (now Meta)**  is a **JavaScript library** that creates **user interfaces**.
-React was initially designed for building **single-page web applications (SPAs)** and to make the development process more straightforward by allowing developers to write **reusable components** (blocks of code that can be used multiple times).
+React was initially designed for building **single-page web applications (SPAs)** and to simplify the development process by allowing developers to write **reusable components** (blocks of code that can be used multiple times).

 Over time, React has grown with additional packages that make building applications even simpler to run, understand, and maintain.
 For instance: